 The fact that you’re reading this article means that you’re currently using Mailchimp, but it doesn’t fit your needs.

-You’re looking for something better, that’s more cost-effective and with more functionalities and features
+You’re looking for something better, that’s more cost-effective and with more functionalities and features.

 Don’t get me wrong – Mailchimp is an excellent product.
 It’s one of the pioneers in the email marketing space.
-But over the years, it became a giant, old dinosaur who brings you more pain than pleasure.
+But over the years, it became a giant, old dinosaur that brings you more pain than pleasure.

 Fortunately, you don’t need to spend dozens of hours and your energy on finding the perfect Mailchimp alternative.

-We did the heavy-lifting for you.
+We did the heavy lifting for you.
 We went out, tried, and tested the four best Mailchimp alternatives on the market.

 We used each tool for about a week and got to know the software in and out.

 The alternatives we have tested are: